 coordinate, assign and prioritise the studies done by the Study Groups (recognising their mandates) to ensure the development of consistent, complete and timely Recommendations,

-Study Group 15 entrusted WP 3/15, under Question 3/15, with the task to manage and carry out the Lead Study Group activities on Optical Transport Networks and Technology.
-To maintain differentiation from the standardized Optical Transport Network (OTN) based on Recommendation G.872, this Lead Study Group Activity is titled Optical Transport Networks & Technologies (OTNT).
+Study Group 15 entrusted WP 3/15, under Question 3/15, with the task to manage and carry out the Lead Study Group activities on Optical and other Transport Networks and Technology.
+To maintain differentiation from the standardized Optical Transport Network (OTN) based on Recommendation G.872, this Lead Study Group Activity is titled Optical and other Transport Networks & Technologies (OTNT).

 3. Scope

-As the mandate of this Lead Study Group role implies, the standards area covered relates to optical transport networks and technologies.
-The optical transport functions include:
+As the mandate of this Lead Study Group role implies, the standards area covered relates to Optical and other Transport networks and technologies.
+The Optical and other Transport functions include:

 client adaptation functions